-A tract or parcel of land held in single or joint ownership, not necessarily shown on a duly recorded map, which is occupied or capable of being occupied by buildings, structures, and accessory buildings, including such open spaces as are arranged, designed, or required.
-The term "lot" shall also mean parcel, plot, site, or any similar term.
+A legally created tract or parcel of land held in single or joint ownership, not necessarily shown on a duly recorded map, which is occupied or capable of being occupied by buildings, structures, and accessory buildings, including such open spaces as are arranged, designed, or required.
+The term "lot" shall also mean parcel, plot, site, legal parcel of real property, or any similar term.